Road-hog123/iomex-Poly-Saving-Objects/README.md

 # iomexLH-Compatible-Prefabs
 Prefabricated parts, compatible with the iomexLH road and pavement splines, to help reduce the polycount of custom junctions

+As of 2023-05-19 this repository is read-only—no changes have been made for almost 6 years, and I don't expect to make any.

 ## Installation:
 - Locate your Omsi 2 installation directory, which is by default:
   - 32-bit systems: "C:\Program Files\Steam\steamapps\common\OMSI 2\"